Jo Kyong-chol

 Jo Kyong-chol (조경철) is a North Korean politician and officer who is serving as the commander of the Military Security Command and a member of the WPK Central Military Commission.

 Biography

 He is assumed to be born in 1944 or 1945.
 In 2009 he was elected as a member of the 12th convocation of the Supreme People's Assembly.
 He participated in the purges of officials, among them of Jang Song-thaek in 2013.
-In June 2022 he was promoted a member of the Central Military Commission.
+In June 2022 he was promoted to a member of the Central Military Commission.
 He is under sanctions of the U.S. Department of the Treasury's Office of Foreign Assets Control.
-In 2015 he was ranked 47 in the funeral committee of Jon Pyong-ho. and following the death of Kim Jong-il a member of his funeral committee.
+In 2015 he was ranked 47 in the funeral committee of Jon Pyong-ho and following the death of Kim Jong Il a member of his funeral committee.